-Add about 1/2 tsp of turmeric powder per quart warm water and allow the cauliflower florets to soak in for 2-3 minutes.
+Add about ½ teaspoon of turmeric powder per quart warm water and allow the cauliflower florets to soak in for 2-3 minutes.
 You should see bugs either floating or at the bottom when you remove the florets.

 Press the SAUTE button on the Instant Pot.
 Once it displays hot, heat oil to the pot and then add the cumin seeds.

-Once the cumin seeds sizzle, add in onions, ginger, and green chillies.
+Once the cumin seeds sizzle, add in onions, ginger, and green chilies.
 Let it cook till the onions are slightly brown in color.